 Once the inflation valves are installed, inflate the air helper springs to 50 psi and check the fittings for air leaks with an applied solution of soap and water.
-If a leak is detected at a tubing connection then check to make sure that the air tubing is cut as square as possible and that it is pushed completely into the fitting.
-The tubing can easily be removed from the fittings.
-First remove the air pressure from the air springs.
-Push the collar towards the body of the fitting and then pull out the tube.
-If a leak is detected where the air fitting screws into the air spring, remove the tubing, then tighten the air fitting into the spring until the leak stops.
-Re-install the tubing and re-inflate the air springs and check for leaks as noted above.
+If a leak is detected, deflate the air spring by depressing the valve core.
+The tubing can easily be removed from the fittings by pushing the collar on the fitting towards the body of the fitting while pulling out the tube.
+Next, check the tubing connection to ensure that the air tubing is cut as square as possible and that it is pushed completely into the fitting.

+If a leak is detected where the air fitting screws into the air spring, gently tighten the air fitting into the spring until the leak stops.
+Also, check the core of the inflation valve.
+This valve core can be tightened using the cap.
+Reinflate the air spring and check for leaks again if needed.

 This now completes the installation.
 Install the wheels and torque the lug nuts to the manufactures specifications.
 Raise the vehicle by the rear axle and remove the jack stands and lower the vehicle back onto the ground.
-Re-attach the negative cable and remove the wheel chocks from the front wheels.
+Re-attach the negative battery cable and remove the wheel chocks from the front wheels.
 Before proceeding, check once again to be sure you have proper clearance around the air springs.
 With a load on your vehicle and the air helper springs inflated, you must have at least 1/2" clearance around the air springs.
-As a general rule, the Air Helper Springs will support approximately 50 lbs. of load for each psi of inflation pressure (per pair).
-For example, 50 psi of inflation pressure will support a load of approximately 2500 lbs. per pair of air helper springs.
+As a general rule, the Air Helper Springs will support approximately 30 lbs. of load for each psi of inflation pressure (per pair).
+For example, 50 psi of inflation pressure will support a load of approximately 1500 lbs. per pair of air helper springs.
 FOR BEST RIDE use only enough air pressure in the air helper springs to level the vehicle when viewed from the side (front to rear).
 This amount will vary depending on the load, location of load, condition of existing suspension and personal preference.